 - reporting and campaign analytics;

 While integrating with other software, like the SSP and DMP, its inventory becomes complete and of quality, besides, personalizing the target audience with the data available from a DMP system will enhance overall outcomes.

 Also, as we’ve seen before, the DSP has a reporting database in its structure.
 This means all results will be analyzed and stated in a thorough archive inside the platform.
 Besides, analytics are equally included.

-While some people may say that a DSP can be expensive and not worthy of an investment, most times it’s the opposite.
+While some people may say that a DSP can be expensive and not worthy of an investment, it’s the opposite.
 Since the platform has bidders that can control the amount spent, avoiding overspending, there’s no need to worry about going over a budget.

 What is the difference between DSP, CDP, and DMP?

-We’ve addressed what is DSP at the beginning, but we also need to talk about CDP and DMP.
+We’ve addressed what DSP is at the beginning, but we also need to talk about CDP and DMP.
 These three systems are all related somehow, but they perform different functions and have distinct features.

 What is CDP?